Transgender Oklahomans speak out against new law: 'Only the beginning'

 The 27-year-old Oklahoman said the hormone therapy treatments he started just a few years ago saved him from his years-long struggle with suicidal thoughts and depression.

-He criticized conservative politicians and the right-wing media for stoking fear of transgender people.
-Transgender Oklahomans are not dangerous, he said.
+He said transgender Oklahomans are not dangerous, and he criticized conservative politicians and the right-wing media for stoking fear of transgender people.

 Stitt signed on May 1 a bill that bans gender-affirming surgeries, puberty-blocking drugs and cross-sex hormones for minors.
 The ban on surgeries took effect immediately, but the law contains a six-month grace period "for the purpose of assisting the minor with gradually decreasing and discontinuing use of the drugs or hormones."